Hablamos Español Insurance Companies We Work With

 What insurance does a trucking company need?

 Generally primary liability, motor truck cargo, and physical damage, plus general liability, workers comp or occupational accident, and often an umbrella, with FMCSA filings under authority.
-The mix depends on your operation.
+The mix depends on the operation.

 Does authority status change what I need?

-Yes.
-Under your own authority you need primary liability and filings; leased to a carrier you shift toward bobtail or non-trucking liability.
-It changes the whole program.
+Generally yes.
+Under your own authority you carry primary liability and filings; leased to a carrier you shift toward bobtail or non-trucking liability.
+It tends to change the whole program.

 What sets my minimum coverage?

 Federal financial-responsibility minimums under authority, plus shipper and broker contracts that often require more.
-We line your coverage up with both.
+Lining your coverage up with both is the practical approach.

 RS